balaji1233/Data_Curation_using-SDG-pipelines-in-NVIDIA-NeMo-Curator./README.md

     --device gpu
 ```

-By default, this tutorial will use at most 8 workers to run the curation pipeline.
+By default, this project will use at most 8 workers to run the curation pipeline.
 If you face any
 out of memory issues, you can reduce the number of workers by supplying the `--n-workers=N` argument,
 where `N` is the number of workers to spawn.